Have questions? We're here.

 Day 2: Reykjavik | Embark

-Ensure your cabin luggage is fitted with cabin tags clearly labelled with your name and cabin number.
+This morning, please ensure your cabin luggage is fitted with cabin tags clearly labeled with your name and cabin number.
 Your luggage will be collected from your hotel and transferred directly to the port for clearance and delivered to your cabin ahead of your arrival on board.
 Please keep any valuables or personal items with you throughout the day.

-This evening, get to know your fellow expeditioners, expedition team and crew at the Captain’s Welcome Dinner to celebrate the start of a thrilling adventure.
+This evening, get to know your fellow expeditioners, expedition team, and crew at the Welcome Dinner to celebrate the start of a thrilling adventure.

 • Ship